Help Kitchen Sink Live buy a new computer

 A Northern based not-for-profit Professional Theatre and Film company, created to improve young people's mental health through arts and culture.

 We provide OPEN platforms to EMPOWER young people to tell REAL stories to CHALLENGE current perceptions.

 In collaboration with the Merseyside Youth Association (MYA)

 For more details about our current and recent projects, scroll down.
 Contact Brad or Abby to talk about potential future opportunities.

 As Kitchen Sink Live we make it our priority to keep up to date with the government guidelines.

 We have all safety measures in place to make sure participants, audiences, and staff members are safe in our spaces.

-For now, most of our activities will be taken place online unless government guidelines change, and we are safe to do otherwise.
+For now, most of our activities will take place online unless government guidelines change, and we are safe to do otherwise.

-we champion accessibility, equality, and diversity working with underrepresented communities and young people from lower socioeconomic backgrounds. we customize projects and workshops depending on the circumstances or abilities of the participants involved.
+We champion accessibility, equality, and diversity by working with underrepresented communities and young people from lower socio-economic backgrounds.
+We customise projects and workshops depending on the circumstances or abilities of the participants involved.